ogallagher/Formal-iOS-Swift-Game/README.md

 - [x] Add spikes to corridor in level 20
 - [ ] Add gravity switches (cardinal directions)
 - [ ] Add text to level 20
-- [ ] Test islands that slide w/ another dock island
+- [x] Test islands that slide w/ another dock island
 - [ ] Check how to make the app size better for iPads
+- [x] Start level 21
+- [ ] Add text to level 21
+- [ ] Shrink the home button a bit
+- [ ] Create a pull-down menu in the upper right-hand corner that reveals the home button